CSM Deva: Municipality era (2020-present)

 Cementing a move that was in the works for a few months, on 18 August 2020 the Romanian Football Federation approved the cession from LPS Cetate Deva, who transferred its right to take part in football competitions (Liga III) to the club owned by the municipality of Deva, CSM Deva.
 Through this move, LPS Cetate was dissafiliated and CSM Deva was affiliated in its place, providing continuity to the Deva team.

+CSM Deva won the Liga 4 Hunedoara winning ever single league match.

+They are set to face the winner of Liga 4 Arad in a promotion play off.

 Ground

 CSM Deva plays its home matches on Cetate Stadium, located in Deva, Hunedoara County.
 The stadium was opened in the 1960s and has a capacity of 4,000 on seats (ranked 3rd in the county, after Jiul and Michael Klein Stadiums).

+In 2024, a brand new blue running track was added around the pitch.

+In 2025, new seats were added.